gruntwork-io/docs/docs/intro/overview/how-it-works.md

 Gruntwork offers three levels of support:

 - **[Community support](/docs/guides/support#get-support).** Get help via a [Gruntwork Community Slack](https://gruntwork-community.slack.com/archives/CHH9Y3Z62) and our [Knowledge Base](https://github.com/gruntwork-io/knowledge-base/discussions).
-- **[Paid support](/docs/guides/support#paid-support-tiers).** Get help via email, a private Slack channel, or scheduled Zoom calls, with all response times backed by SLAa.
+- **[Paid support](/docs/guides/support#paid-support-tiers).** Get help via email, a private Slack channel, or scheduled Zoom calls, with response times backed by SLAs.

 ## What you provide

-In the Gruntwork model, you (or your trusted DevOps consultant/contractor) take responsibility for:
+Gruntwork products and services can help you quickly achieve world-class infrastrcuture.
+However, we aren’t a consulting company.
+To suceced, you (or your trusted DevOps consultant/contractor) must commit to learning how to leverage our products for your use cases, making any additional customizations, and deploying or migrating your apps and services.

 ### Learn how to use our products

-- Learning how to use the Gruntwork products.
-- Learning the Gruntwork opinions on DevOps best practices.
+To work effectively with our products, you’ll need to understand our opinionated stance on DevOps best practices and how to apply it for your purposes.
+You'll also need to learn how to use the Gruntwork products themselves.
+Our guides and support remain available to assist you in these endeavors.

-### Implementing the "last mile"
+### Implement the “last mile”

-- Implementing the "last mile" of customizations for your use case.
+Gruntwork products strike a balance between opinionatedness and configurability.
+They’ll get you most of the way to your goal, but you may need to make some customizations to suit your use case.
+You may also need to adapt your apps and services to run in your new infrastructure.
+Our [Knowledge Base](https://github.com/gruntwork-io/knowledge-base/discussions) and [Community Slack Channel](https://gruntwork-community.slack.com/archives/CHH9Y3Z62) provide great resources to assist you in this effort.

 <!-- ##DOCS-SOURCER-START
-{"sourcePlugin":"Local File Copier","hash":"fd359ce84a01a6700ef9b80927900abc"}
+{"sourcePlugin":"Local File Copier","hash":"d9fa8619fd1365ab8a3f7b1bd56a14b2"}
 ##DOCS-SOURCER-END -->